hcpty/arc/README.md

 # Readme
-dum-e.bin.reactor is a Site App reactor.
+Arc is a Site Agent.